Dre Campbell Farm

 9. Bay Leaves

-If you have access to a bay laurel tree, pick and crush a few leaves and place them around the home where cockroaches appear.
+If you can access a bay laurel tree, pick and crush a few leaves and place them around the home where cockroaches appear.
 They hate the smell!

 10. Use Your Shoe

-It’s not pleasant, but smashing it with a shoe is one of the fastest ways to get rid of a cockroach.
+It’s unpleasant, but smashing a cockroach with a shoe is one of the fastest ways to eliminate it.
 Afterward, clean away the remains to avoid attracting other insects.

 11. Fix Water Leaks